 18. Houston Rockets from New Orleans Pelicans – Tyus Jones (PG, Duke, Fr., 19, 6-2, 185): Since Patrick Beverley (restricted free agent) went down with an injury, the Rockets have been giving heavy minutes to 37- and 38-year-old Jason Terry and Pablo Prigioni, neither of whom have fully guaranteed contracts next season.
 With that in mind, point guard is absolutely a position the Rockets could look to address with this pick.
 Jones, Jerian Grant and Cameron Payne are all likely to come off the board around this spot.
 Jones' shooting, playmaking and high basketball IQ will fit in nicely alongside the pieces the Rockets already have in place.
 His defensive limitations could be minimized with former Defensive Player of the Year Dwight Howard behind him.

 19. Washington Wizards – Jerian Grant (PG, Notre Dame, Sr., 22, 6-5, 198): The Wizards have a nice core in place with John Wall, Bradley Beal and Otto Porter, and could look to address the backup point guard spot, which has been a rotating door of players for some time now.
-Grant is a local player whom the organization will have a strong comfort level with and is big enough to spend some time in the same backcourt as Wall, which could give the team nice roster flexibility.
+Grant is a local product whom the organization will have a strong comfort level with and is big enough to spend some time in the same backcourt as Wall, which could give the team nice roster flexibility.